-- A. Minimum Electrical Service: - 1.
+A. Minimum Electrical Service:

 Every dwelling unit, at a minimum, shall have a 100 ampere breaker controlled electrical panel.
 All electrical work shall be in compliance with adopted State electrical code requirements.
-The panel, service mast, etc. shall also be installed to local utility company requirements. - B. Convenience Outlets: - 1.
-Every habitable room within the dwelling shall contain at least two (2) separate duplex, walltype electrical outlets.
+The panel, service mast, etc. shall also be installed to local utility company requirements.

+B. Convenience Outlets:

+- Every habitable room within the dwelling shall contain at least two

+(2) separate duplex, wall-type electrical outlets.
 Placement of such outlets shall be on separate walls.
 All newly installed receptacles shall be grounded duplex receptacles or GFCI protected. - 2.
-All electrical outlets used in bathrooms and toilet rooms, all outlets within six foot (6'-0") of a water source (excluding equipment circuits for clothes washing machines and sump pumps), outlets located on open porches or breezeways, exterior outlets, outlets located in garages and in non-habitable basements, except those electrical outlets that are dedicated appliance outlets and all kitchen receptacles serving the countertop area shall be ground fault circuit interrupter (GFCI) protected.
+All electrical outlets used in bathrooms and toilet rooms, all outlets within six foot (6'-0") of a water source (excluding designated simplex equipment circuits for clothes washing machines and sump pumps), outlets located on open porches or breezeways, exterior outlets, outlets located in garages and in non-habitable basements, except those electrical outlets that are dedicated appliance outlets.
+All kitchen receptacles serving the countertop area shall be ground fault circuit interrupter (GFCI) protected.
 All exterior receptacles shall be covered by a receptacle cover that when a cord is plugged in, the GFCI outlet will stay covered and protected. - 3.
-All electrical outlets carrying heavy appliance loads (i.e., window air conditioning units, central air-conditioning units where they exist, refrigerators, freezers, electric stoves, microwaves, clothes washing machines, dish washing machines, electric clothes dryers, furnaces, etc.) shall be on a dedicated circuit of the proper amperage and wire size. - 4.
+All electrical outlets carrying heavy appliance loads (i.e., window air conditioning units, central air-conditioning units where they exist, refrigerators, freezers, electric stoves, microwaves, clothes washing machines, dish washing machines, electric clothes dryers, furnaces, etc.) shall be simplex receptacles on a separate circuit of the proper amperage and wire size. - 4.
 Basements shall have a minimum of one (1) wall-type electrical outlet for every two hundred (200) square feet, or fraction thereof, of the floor area.
 Unfinished basements shall have a minimum of one (1) GFCI wall-type electrical receptacle.
 Such receptacle shall be within 20 feet of the furnace. - 5.
 All accessible knob and tube wiring shall be removed and replaced with type NM cable (Romex) or as required by code. - 6.
 All broken, damaged or nonfunctioning switches or outlets shall be replaced.
-All fixtures and wiring shall be adequately installed to ensure safety from fire so far as visible components are observed. - 7.
-All missing or broken switch and outlet covers (including junction boxes) shall be replaced.
-Each receptacle or switch located on an exterior wall shall have a foam seal placed under the cover. - C. Lighting: - 1.
-Every habitable room and every bathroom (including toilet room), laundry room, furnace or utility room, and hallway shall have at least one (1) ceiling or wall-type electric light fixture, controlled by a remote wall switch.
-Habitable rooms (except kitchens or kitchenettes) may have a wall-type electrical outlet controlled by a remote wall switch in lieu of a ceiling or wall-type light fixture.
-Energy efficient fixtures that meet Energy Star ratings and compact florescent bulbs shall be installed in all new fixture instillations. - 2.
-Basements with no habitable rooms shall have a light illuminating the stairs with a switch controlling the light located at the top of the stairs.
-Basements with habitable rooms shall have at least one light fixture controlled by a remote wall switch at the top and bottom of the stairs.
-If new fixtures are being installed, Energy Star rated fixtures shall be installed with compact florescent bulbs.
+All fixtures and wiring shall be adequately installed to ensure safety from fire so far as visible components are observed.

+7. All missing or broken switch and outlet covers (including junction boxes) shall be replaced.
+Each receptacle or switch located on an exterior wall shall have a foam seal placed under the cover.